epics-base/pvaPy/documentation/streamingFramework.md

     -nx FRAME_SIZE -ny FRAME_SIZE -fps FRAME_RATE -rp FRAME_RATE
 ```

+The above command was able to reliably generate images at stable rates
+of up to 20 KHz.
+Going beyond that number, the resulting output frame rate varied
+more than 1-2 Hz, and was not deemed to be stable enough for testing.

 A given test was deemed successful if no frames were
 missed during the 60 second server runtime.
 Results for the maximum
 simulated detector rate that image consumers were able to sustain